 This, however, does not hold true if you measure the same coffee by weight.
 Let me explain.

 When coffee beans are roasted two things of interest happen: they lose water content (about 20% give or take) AND they swell in size.
 Thus we end up with coffee beans that weigh less and yet are larger in size.
 Now let’s take what we’ve just learned a step further.
 A dark roast is roasted longer than a light roast, so we can expect a dark roast to weigh less and be a wee bit larger than a light roast.

 But how is this going to explain the above mystery?
-Well, if you measure your coffee with a scoop and it’s a dark roast you’ll end up with fewer beans in the scoop, since they’ve expanded during the roasting process.
-And because there are fever beans, there will be less caffeine per scoop.
+Well, if you measure your coffee with a scoop and it’s a dark roast you’ll end up with fewer beans in the scoop since they’ve expanded during the roasting process.
+And because there are fewer beans, there will be less caffeine per scoop.
 Voilà!

 If you measure your coffee by weight and it’s a dark roast you’ll have more beans since they weigh less after the roasting process.
 More beans…more caffeine.
 Simple!